Anchorage, Alaska Wedding Guide

 Become a Wedding Officiant in Anchorage as an AMM Ordained Minister.
 Learn more about getting ordained in Alaska, officiant training, wedding ceremony planning, and more.

 If you have a soft spot for a more rustic way of life and an appreciation for natural beauty, you might be a fan of the state known as the Last Frontier: Alaska.
 This is not a land for the faint of heart -- with its long, subarctic winters and strange daylight hours, which fluctuate throughout the year.
 But as extreme as this state’s living conditions are, the state’s natural wonders make it worth the while.
-It’s home to the stunning Northern Lights and the tallest mountain in North America, Mt.
-McKinley.
+It’s home to the stunning Northern Lights and the tallest mountain in North America, Denali.

 Whether you’re a long-time resident or a prospective visitor, our guide has all the info you need to start moving forward with your wedding plans.